jason-lee8/ReinforcementLearning_AtariBreakout/README.md

 <img src="example.gif">
 </p>

-This is an example of the network playing before training:
+Here is an animation of the network playing towards the start of the training process:
 <p align="center">
 <img src="pre_training.gif">
 </p>

-## Requirements
+## Requirements to run
 - gym
 - gym[atari]
 - tensorflow